stolle42/Tutorials/kubernetes/introduction.md

             image: busybox
 ```
 So let's have a quick repetition: A cronjob manifest consists of a `schedule` and a `job`.
 A `job` consists of a `completions`-setting and a `pod`.
 A `pod` consist of a `restart-policy` and a container.
 Anad a container is no kubernetes object, so we don't care what it consists of.
 This was, of course, grossly oversimplified.
+## How to reuse and recreate a cluster (Helm)
+If you have a cluster that's working well, you might get ideas of backing it up or even shipping it to another machine and reusing it.
+So how do we do that?
+We could, of course, create a script that runs all the commands necessary to set up the cluster.
+But creating and maintaining that script will be a lot of work.
+Is there a better way?

+Of course there is.
+The tool we need to use is called **helm**.
+(What's a steerman without a helm?)
+With helm, you can create **charts** that allow you to easily ship, backup and recreate your old cluster.
+Actually, you don't normally handle your whole cluster.
+You could, but it is much better to divide your cluster into different packages (think of them as kubernetes libraries), so depending on the application you can reuse some of them.

 # Advanced
 ## How to create a canary deployment
 Testing a software 100% is impossible.
 We have to expect some bugs even in well-tested applications.
 But bugs hurt the user experience.
 Kubernetes offers a way to test applications in production context while still reducing the impact of software bugs in new versions: **canary** deployments.